Karbo123/instant_nerf/README.md

 **Work in Progress**

-# What's Changed Compared to the Official Implementation?
+# What has been Removed Compared to the Official Implementation?

 **Only Support/Allow:**
 - only NeRF (intentionally remove other primitives)